microsoft/finnts/cran-comments.md

 > Please ensure that you do not use more than 2 cores in your examples, vignettes, etc.

-Parallel processing is turned off in all example and vignettes.
+Parallel processing is turned off in all examples and vignettes.
 So the code will execute on one core.

 > Please do not set a seed to a specific number within a function.

-Created an argument in "forecast_time_series" function to allow a user to set their own seed number.
+Created an argument in "forecast_time_series" function called "seed" to allow a user to set their own seed number.

 ## R CMD check results
 There were no ERRORs or WARNINGs.